rickecon/CostOfDisease/README.md

 ## How to run OG-ZAF macroecononomic simulations from the paper
 We have a Python script in the [`/code/`](code/) directory of this repository called [`main.py`](code/main.py).
 Executing this `main.py` script in Python will run our baseline simulation of the model followed by our three spending cut and excess deaths scenarios.
 The underlying macroeconomic model is the open source [OG-ZAF](https://eapd-drb.github.io/OG-ZAF) overlapping generations macroeconomic model.
 The documentation for the OG-ZAF model is available online at https://eapd-drb.github.io/OG-ZAF and the documentation for the underlying OG-Core dependency of the model is also online at https://github.com/PSLmodels/OG-Core.

+The following are the steps to fully replicating all of our analyses in the paper.

 1. Make sure you have the Anaconda distribution of Python installed on your computer
-    * Go to Ana
+    * Go to https://www.anaconda.com/download in your internet browser
+    * Select "Skip registration" under the big green "Submit button" (this will allow you to download the Python distribution without giving your email)
+    * Select the correct Python installer for your operating system and chip set
+    * In the graphical installer, select all the default settings
-2. Either download or clone the `OG-ZAF` repository (the code for the macroeconomic model) to your local computer
+2. Either download or clone the `CostOfDisease` repository to your local computer
+    * Navigate to the `CostOfDisease` GitHub repository (https://github.com/OpenSourceEcon/CostOfDisease) in your internet browser
     * To download the repository to your machine:
+        * Click on the bright green "Code" button in the upper-right side of the page.
+        * Click on the "Download ZIP" option in the bottom of the Local tab.
+        * Place the contents of the downloaded "CostOfDisease-main.zip" file in the location you want on your hard drive.
     * To clone the repository to your machine:
+        * Make sure you have Git software installed on your computer
+        * Make sure you have signed up for your own user account on GitHub.com.
+(Go to https://github.com, click "Sign up", and follow the instructions)
+        * Fork the `CostOfDisease` GitHub repository.
+            * Navigate to the `CostOfDisease` GitHub repository (https://github.com/OpenSourceEcon/CostOfDisease)
+            * Click the "Fork" button in the upper-right portion of the screen.
+            * Click "Create fork".
+This will create a copy of this repository on your GitHub account.
+        * Clone the repository from your GitHub account.
+            * Open your Terminal (Anaconda prompt on Windows)
-        * In your internet browser, navigate to the address of the `OG-ZAF` GitHub repository https://github.com/EAPD-DRB/OG-ZAF/.
+            * Navigate to the directory in which you want to place the `CostOfDisease` repository
+            * Clone the repository to your hard drive: `git clone https://github.com/[YourGitHubHandle]/CostOfDisease.git`
-3. Create the conda environment `ogzaf-dev` for the `OG-ZAF` model
+3. Create the conda environment `disease-dev` from the [`environment.yml`](code/environment.yml) file
+    * Open your Terminal (Anaconda prompt on Windows)
+    * Navigate to the CostOfDisease repository
+    * Create the `disease-dev` conda environment : `conda env create -f code/environment.yml`
+4. Run the baseline simulation
+    * Open your Terminal (Anaconda prompt on Windows)
+    * Navigate to the CostOfDisease repository
-    * In your terminal
+    * Activate your `disease-dev` conda environment: `conda activate disease-dev`
+    * Run the `main.py` Python script: `python ./code/main.py`
+    * All the output will be saved in the [`./code/CostOutput/`](code/CostOutput/) directory.

 ## Files and directories in the repository
 * [`.gitignore`](.gitignore): A Git software hidden file that tells Git which files and directories in which to ignore changes in the version history.